Menu Close

 American Roulette is relatively simple in structure and involves these core steps:

-1. Players Place Bets: Players select their stakes by placing chips on the betting table.
+1. Players Place Wagers: Players select their stakes by placing chips on the betting table.
 Wagers can range from single numbers to various groups and categories.
 Betting options are divided into inside bets (specific numbers or combinations) and outside bets (broader categories like color, number range, or parity).

 2. Croupier Spins the Wheel: Once all wagers are placed, the croupier spins the roulette wheel in one direction while rolling a small ball in the opposite direction.